-Section D.18.5.1 describes the existing climate change setting relevant to climate change associated with the relocation of the collector substation and O&M facility to Rough Acres Ranch, and the subsequent shortened 138 kV transmission line route and extended collector cable system.
+Section D.18.5.1 describes the existing climate change setting relevant to climate change associated with the relocation of the collector substation, and O&M facility, and temporary concrete batch plant to Rough Acres Ranch, and the subsequent shortened 138 kV transmission line route and extended collector cable system (which includes the relocation of the proposed overhead collector line from west of Lost Valley Rock to east of Lost Valley Rock) to the relocated collector substation.
+Similar to Tule Wind Alternative 1, Gen-Tie Route 2 with Collector Substation/O&M Facility on Rough Acres Ranch (discussed in Section D.18.5.1) this alternative would consist of 128 turbines.
 Because this alternative would only underground the alternate 138 kV transmission line, the existing climate change setting would be the same as that described in Section D.18.5.1.